csmith111/csmith111.github.io/_posts/2016-02-07-ASecondBlogPost.markdown

 ### Exercises

-1. Create the functions subtract, divide, multiply just like we did the add function.
+1. Create the functions `subtract`, `divide`, `multiply` just like we did the add function.

 2. Create a function to convert from kilograms to pounds.

 3. Slightly more challenging create a function to check if a string is a palindrome.
-(Hint: there is a function called reverse that you can use.)
+(Hint: there is a function called reverse that you can use.
+In case you are stuck you can see the solution below.)

+{% highlight Haskell %}
+import Graphics.Element exposing (..)
+import String exposing (..)
+--defining the function double isPalindrome : String -> Bool isPalindrome aString = aString == reverse aString

+main = print "Testing for Palindrome : " (isPalindrome "madamimadam")

+--a helper function to make display easier print message value = show (message ++ (toString value))
+{% endhighlight %}

+## Function composition

 ## Recursive Functions

 {% highlight Haskell %}

+sqr : number -> number
+sqr n =
+  n*n

+isEven : Int -> Bool
+isEven n =
+  n % 2 == 0

 --Recursion
 facR : Int -> Int
 facR n =